pennlabs/penn-mobile/README.md

 - `brew install postgres`
 - `pipenv install --dev --python 3.9`

-Note that the above command will likely throw some ugly errors at you with regards to the `mysqlclient` and `psychopg2` packages.
+Note that the above command will likely throw some ugly errors at you with regards to the `psycopg2` packages.
 If that is the case, just manually install them:
-- `pipenv install mysqlclient`
 - `pipenv install psycopg2`
 - `pipenv install --dev`